Configure OpenVPN for Linux Mint

-Log-in with your user data and click in the left sided menu on the entry 'Smart Phones, Tablets & Other Devices'.
+Log-in with your user data and click in the upper menu on the entry 'My Devices'.

 The next step is to download the configuration file.
 For that please click on 'Download Configuration'.

-Don't forget: You will also need to install the 'network-manager-openvpn' using Synaptic, which will help you adding your various VPN connections.
+Don't forget: You will also need to install the 'network-manager-openvpn' using Synaptic, which will help you adding and managing your various VPN connections.
 You may also be in need to install more and different software and consider dependencies, e.g. OpenSSL, so an open documentation on the side might come in handy.

 In the tab ‘VPN’ click on 'Add'.